Jan Oliver Wallgrün

 - Geog 585: Open Web Mapping

 Now it’s your turn to introduce yourself (you don't have to post pictures!).
-Please return to Canvas and post a brief introductory message to "The Lounge" discussion forum describing:
+Please return to Canvas and post a brief introductory message to the "General discussion" forum including:

 - Your name and current occupation

-- Any experience with Python (remember, none is required for this course)
+- Any experience with web mapping (remember, none is required for this course)